 By now, I have had about thirty Rolf sessions with Gary, who is leaving for France to train as a foot specialist.
 When he returns, he massages and manipulates my feet, then gives them a shake.
 This action took my breath away as my bones snapped and re-adjusted in a few seconds.
 My feet felt like they were laughing as I lowered myself off the table.
 Gary explained that the arch of the foot is like the shock absorber on a car.
-Each step flexes the arch; otherwise, the spine absorbs the impact, which will later be reflected as back pain once the cartridge disintegrates because there was a lack of energetic flow to those tissues for an extended time.
+Each step flexes the arch, supporting and distributing the body's weight.
+If the arch has no flexibility, the spine absorbs the impact, causing the cartilage to break down.
+If there is a lack of energetic flow to any tissue for an extended amount of time, you will feel pain as the nerves of the body become louder with their demands.